MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ## Maximum Number of entries in Discretionary and Security Access Control Lists

 This limitation applies to how many entries you can have in a discretionary access control list (DACL) or a security access control list (SACL) of an Active Directory object using the ntSecurityDescriptor attribute.
 The limit itself is based on the size limitations of the access control list (ACL), which is 64K.
 Because access control entries (ACEs) can vary in size, the actual maximum number of entries (SIDs) is about 1,820.
-For more details, see [How Security Descriptors and Access Control Lists Work](https://go.microsoft.com/fwlink/?LinkId=214683).
+For more details, see [How Security Descriptors and Access Control Lists Work](/previous-versions/windows/it-pro/windows-server-2003/cc781716(v=ws.10)?redirectedfrom=MSDN).

 ## Group Memberships for security principals

 Security principals, such as user, group, and computer accounts, can be members of a maximum of 1,015 groups.
 This limitation is because the access token that you create for each security principal has a size limit, which isn't affected by how you nest the groups.
-For more information, see [KB 328889](https://go.microsoft.com/fwlink/?LinkID=115213) and [Addressing Problems Due to Access Token Limitation](https://go.microsoft.com/fwlink/?LinkId=146571).
+For more information, see [KB 328889](https://go.microsoft.com/fwlink/?LinkID=115213).

 For more information about how a domain controller creates the data structure that is used for authorization decisions, see the following articles: